+Pesticide drift is a long-standing issue in the Pacific Northwest, especially for the tree fruit industry and workforce.
 This project aims to understand the mechanisms of pesticide drift exposure among agricultural workers and prevent such exposures in the future.
-To accomplish this, we will work with Washington State Department of Health and Washington State University AgWeatherNet to determine the probability of drift events due to environmental conditions during spraying, develop a predictive model, and conduct field studies to validate our model.
-Study findings will be used to provide new user-friendly tools and trainings to predict drift event-prone weather conditions.
+To accomplish this, we are working with the Washington State Department of Health and Washington State University (WSU) AgWeatherNet to determine the probability of drift events due to environmental conditions during spraying, develop a predictive model, and conduct field studies to validate our model.
+Our drift determinant model will assist orchardists in assessing risks for certain weather forecasts.

 Partners and Advisories